SkimJazz/CA_T1A1_workbook/readme.md

  - GPS tracking data and other types of metadata, MAC addresses, hardware fingerprints
  - freedom of thought, conscience, speech and the media
  - aggressive sales and marketing practices designed to mislead and deceive consumers
- - trading of shares on the stock exchange OR crypto-currencies
+ - trading of shares on the stock exchange OR cryptocurrencies

-> For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.
+> For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the
+> law is helpful in assisting a developer to act in an ethical way.
 (Word count guide: 200 words max)

-> Conduct **research** into a case study of **ONE** of the ethical issues you have chosen **discuss** how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
-(Word count guide: 400 - 600 words)
+> Conduct **research** into a case study of **ONE** of the ethical issues you have chosen **discuss** how an ethical IT
+> professional should respond to the case study and how they might mitigate or prevent ethical breaches.
+(Word count
+> guide: 400 - 600 words)

 <br>